cdl-geneseo/geneseo-dictionary/P/Piddle.md

 # Piddle

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Piddle

 Created by  Unknown User (lav4), last modified on Dec 01, 2008

 Verb: To urinate.
 Example &quot;Guys, I really have to piddle.&quot;